 It also covers government-mandated “ethics” training, supposedly meant to protect clients and their money from unfair practices.
-That includes understanding diversification, which requires evaluating a client's total assets, tolerance for risk, and ways of spreading risk around among many types of investments.
+That includes understanding diversification, which requires evaluating a client's total assets, risk tolerance, and ways of spreading risk around among many types of investments.
 One test for risk tolerance is whether the client can sleep at night with his broker's recommendations.

 The ethics rules also mean brokers are heavily regulated in what they can say or put in advertising to influence clients.
 One told us even the “Christmas cards to clients have to carry a disclaimer.”

 Brokerage firms designate “compliance officers” to make sure the rules are followed.
-Brokers get surprise visits in person, and must open all records to inspection, including personal checkbooks.
-Even commenting for this article would have required a compliance officer's approval, had we bothered to ask.
+Brokers get surprise visits in person and must open all records for inspection, including emails, texts, even personal checkbooks.
+Just the act of commenting on this article would have required a compliance officer's approval, had we bothered to ask.

-Brokers attend annual, mandatory continuing-education classes.
-But despite covering almost every aspect of investing and wealth known to mankind, nowhere in your stockbroker's training, testing or continuing ed is there discussion of investing your money in physical gold or any precious metals.
+Brokers attend annual, mandatory continuing education classes.
+But despite covering almost every aspect of investing and wealth known to mankind, nowhere in your stockbroker's training, testing, or continuing ed is there a discussion of investing your money in physical gold or any precious metals.

 Mainstream Brokers Try to Steer You Away from Gold

 Brokers must follow Wall Street's lead.
 One told us, "I don't like gold, but if I did, I couldn't talk to you about it.
 I'd lose my license."
 He added, "You're not using names for this article, right?"